bodkan/nea-over-time/README.md

 resources at my disposal (60 core machine with 1 TB RAM and computational cluster with hundreds of nodes) and I often used them to their full potential.
 Unless you have similar resources, then it's not trivial to truly reproduce everything from scratch.
-I will do my best to figure out a way to share the results of all simulations (a couple of hundreds of gigabytes), to make it possible to reproduce the final results and plots without re-running the whole simulation pipeline.
+At the very least, it would take much longer to run all the simulations if you cannot parallelize them effectively.
+I will do my best to figure out a way to share the results of all simulations (a couple of hundreds of gigabytes), so it's possible to reproduce the final results and plots without re-running the whole simulation pipeline.

 ## Python